Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Directed Weight Perceptron

 \section{Directed Weight Perceptron}

-A protein is modeled as a KNN-graph $\gG = (\gV,\gE)$ where each node $u\in\gV$ corresponds to one amino acid represented by a scalar-vector tuple $ h_u = (\vs_u,\mV_u)$ with $\vs_u \in \mathbb{R}^{C}, \mV_u \in \mathbb{R}^{C \times 3}$, and the edges are constructed spatially by querying its $k$-nearest neighbours in the space.
-For notation simplicity, we set the channel numbers for scalar and vector features as the same but they can be different in practice.
-Details for the channel numbers can be found in the appendix \Secref{pf}.
+A protein is modeled as a KNN-graph $\gG = (\gV,\gE)$ where each node $u\in\gV$ corresponds to one residue, characterized by a scalar-vector tuple $ h_u = (\vs_u,\mV_u)$ with $\vs_u \in \mathbb{R}^{C}, \mV_u \in \mathbb{R}^{C \times 3}$, and the edges are constructed spatially by querying its $k$-nearest neighbours in 3D.
+The edge features $\mathcal{E}=\{e_{ij}\}_{i\neq j}$ representing edge connected node $i$ and $j$, are multi-channel scalar-vector tuples.
+For simplicity, we set the channel numbers for scalar and vector features as the same, but they can be different in practice.
+Details can be found in the Appendix \Secref{pf}.